harshini-ns/mcp-search-engine/README.md

           "args": [
             "/home/marco/code/calculator-mcp-server/index.js"
-            // IMPORTANT: Replace this path with the ACTUAL ABSOLUTE PATH
+            // IMPORTANT: Replace this path with the ACTUAL ABSOLUTE PATH ]
-            // to the 'build/index.js' file on YOUR system.
-          ]
         }
         // You can add other servers here under different keys, like: